 Originally launched as WISE in 2009, the telescope and its 4 infrared detectors were kept chilled inside a tank with frozen hydrogen-filled walls to prevent WISE from detecting its own heat.
 It scanned the sky for the nearest and coolest stars, the most luminous galaxies in the universe, and asteroids.

 The spacecraft's hydrogen supply ran out as expected in 2010, rendering 2 of its detectors useless.
 After a 30-month hibernation, NASA reactivated the spacecraft as NEOWISE in 2013.
 The mission implemented a new data processing pipeline that was designed to work best on solar system objects that have detectable motion.
 NEOWISE is expected to operate until atmospheric drag shifts its orbit to the point where it will be unable to make observations without sunlight or reflected Earth light entering the telescope.
-The estimated soonest that would happen is June 2019.

 To find the most luminous galaxies in the universe